Q&A with Dr. Esselstyn

 It is fine to use lotions with oil on your skin.

 Omega 3 - How do I get my Omega 3's?

 Omega 3's are essential fatty acids supplied in adequate amounts in people consuming plant based nutrition with plenty of green leafy vegetables.
 However 1-2 tablespoons of flax seed meal or chia seeds daily is perfectly accepted.
 Avoid flax seed oil.

 Family history - I have a bad family history?
 Does it matter?

 Our data indicates even those with strong family history when eating plant based are protected from vascular disease.
 Family history loads the gun, but lifestyle pulls the trigger.

 Nuts - What about nuts?
 I hear so many different opinions.

-My preference is no nuts for heart disease patients.
+As nuts are a rich source of saturated fats, my preference is no nuts for heart disease patients.
 That also eliminates peanuts and peanut butter even though peanuts are officially a legume.
 For those with established heart disease to add more saturated fat that is in nuts is inappropriate.
 For people with no heart disease who want to eat nuts and avocado and are able to achieve a cholesterol of 150 and LDL of 80 or under without cholesterol lowering drugs, some nuts and avocado are acceptable.
-No nuts for heart disease patients, includes peanuts and peanut butter, even though peanuts are officially a legume.
 Chestnuts are the one nut, very low in fat, it is ok to eat.